Saira Rao: Views

+Pro-Palestine activism and accusations of antisemitism

+In 2023, during the Israel-Hamas war, the Creative Artists Agency severed ties with Rao after she referred to Israelis as "bloodthirsty genocidal ghouls" who are so "obsessed with land and power and money that you murder newborns to obtain this STUFF".
+She claimed that "the vast majority of white Americans are pro-genocide", as is the CAA itself, for failing to condemn what she alleges is the ongoing genocide of Palestinians.

+Rao received attention for a post on X/Twitter in which she attacked TIME Magazine for naming Taylor Swift as its Person of the Year; Rao accused the magazine of "White nonsense, white violence, white love of Black and brown genocide" for selecting Swift, who Rao alleged would be able to singlehandedly stop the genocide of Palestinians with one Instagram post, but chooses not to.

+In 2024, Rao alleged on X/Twitter that Zionist medical professionals pose a threat to Black and Muslim patients.
+Rao's tweet was condemned as antisemitic by Knesset member Ahmad Tibi, former cable news pundit Mehdi Hasan, and sociologist Philip N. Cohen, but was defended by anti-racist activist Bree Newsome, professor of hospital medicine at the University of California San Francisco Rupa Marya, and German-Palestinian film director Lexi Alexander.
+Jewish publication The Forward compared the post to the Doctors' plot, a state-sponsored propaganda campaign in the Soviet Union alleging that a cabal of Jewish doctors were trying to assassinate Soviet officials.

 Race2Dinner and Haven

-After her run for Congress, frustrated with conversations about race started with her by individual white female voters, Rao co-founded "Race2Dinner" with Regina Jackson, whom she got to know on the campaign trail.
-Beginning in Spring 2019, Jackson and Rao attend dinners with 8–10 white women, hosted and catered by one of the white women, and lead a conversation aimed at confronting the women with their own racism.
+After her run for Congress, frustrated with conversations about race started with her by individual white female voters, Rao co-founded "Race2Dinner" with Regina Jackson, an educator and realtor whom she got to know on the campaign trail.
+Beginning in spring 2019, Jackson and Rao attend dinners with 8–10 white women, hosted and catered by one of the white women, and lead a conversation aimed at confronting the women with their own racism.
 Fifteen such dinners had been held by February 2020 and when the COVID-19 pandemic hit, they had 25 more planned for the year.
 As a result of pandemic, they switched to virtual dinner parties held on Zoom (without food) about twice a week and, following a spike in interest since the murder of George Floyd, the charge for such a dinner doubled from $2,500 to $5,000.
 They also offer individual consultations and "Race2Community", which is an 8-week online course, in addition to maintaining a Patreon account for subscribers.
 Rao and Jackson are clear that the conversations have to be "uncomfortable", even "painful", but their approach has changed over time.
 Certain early attendees described conversations as leading to tears, and Rao as "mean-spirited" and "dogmatic".
 Since then, they have made Robin DiAngelo's 2018 book White Fragility required reading before dinners.